canggihpw/thesisdtetiugm/README.md

-# Template for Master Thesis at DTETI UGM
+# Latex Template for Master Thesis at DTETI UGM

+# How-to-use
+Read the detailed information in **thesis_template.tex**

 ## The package contains:
 ### Main files